Larry Semon: Career

 After signing with Vitagraph, Semon worked behind the scenes as a scenario writer, director, and film producer for actor Hughie Mack's films.
 He occasionally cast himself in bit parts in the films he worked on.
 When Mack left Vitagraph, Semon began playing the lead roles.
 He usually played a white-faced goof in derby hat and overalls who would enter any given setting (a bakery, a restaurant, a construction site, a prison camp, etc.) and cause chaos, with people being covered with debris and property being destroyed.
 His short slapstick comedies were made and released quickly and prolifically, making Semon very familiar to moviegoers.

 As his fame grew, his films expanded from one reel (about 12 minutes) to two reels, and Semon was given a free hand in making them.
 This became a dangerous policy because Semon became notorious for being expensive and extravagant: his two-reel comedies could easily cost more than an average five-reel feature film.
 As a former cartoonist, Semon staged similarly cartoony sight gags.
 These were not achieved with camera tricks or miniatures: Semon used full-sized props and structures, but on an epic scale.
 No gag was too big for Semon.
 He loved chase sequences involving airplanes (sometimes using three in a film), exploding barns, falling water towers, auto wrecks and/or explosions, and liberal use of substances in which to douse people.
 A typical Semon comedy might involve barrels of flour, sacks of soot, gallons of ink, pools of motor oil, or pits filled with mud.
 For example, in Semon's The Bell Hop, a man sleeping under the spray of a malfunctioning fountain imagines he is swimming in the ocean, and in his sleep he dives off the bed, through the floor, and into a vat of paint in the lobby below.
-Oliver Hardy recalled in an interview that Semon, when staging his comedy short The Sawmill set in a lumber camp, would not film in the studio and use traditional, painted stage sets.
-Instead, Semon took his troupe on location—itself an expensive undertaking—and insisted on building permanent log cabins, complete with modern conveniences for the entire cast and crew.
-The production budget soared, and his bosses at Vitagraph finally demanded that Semon become his own producer and underwrite his productions personally.